jachymsol/train-your-ml-model/Personal Notes.md

 Contrast will need a parameter to tune to recognize black from white.
 Or I could do a shade analysis automatically?

+## To get more images

+Use Keras's ImageDataGenerator??
+- would be an unlockable